May 03, 2020

 The clients who assessed what was happening and realigned themselves based upon the latest information outperformed the others.

 The best way I can describe this is that they communicated and communicated again, up and down the supply chain.
-And then communicate again.
+And then communicated again.
 This helped them understand their customers' requirements and suggest alternatives where they existed.
 The customers felt they were being supported and that their supplier cared.
 This built loyalty.

 Speaking to their suppliers gave them more valuable information that they used to match the demand with the supply where possible.
 If the product was not available, they called their customers and explained the situation.
 In this way, they reassessed their position and, more importantly, supported their customers on an ongoing basis.
 This was a key factor.